A Somewhat Random Walk Through Nuclear and Particle Physics: The Dirac Equation

 To convince ourselves that this isn't as bad as it looks, let's first remember that the Dirac field represents a fermion, since we saw above that it describes a spin 1/2 particle.
 Crucially, this means that it satisfies the Pauli principle and we may have at most one particle per energy level.
 The state with the lowest energy is called the ground state, and in the case of fundamental physics has another special name: the vacuum!

 So, if negative energy states exist, the lowest-energy physical state (the vacuum) will have all of them filled.\footnote{This makes the vacuum appear to have a negative energy, but this problem can be easily fixed by closing our eyes and repeating the mantra ``physics only measures energy differences.''
-This is actually a pretty effective solution, as long as you don't ask about gravity!} This picture of the vacuum being comprised of a sea of filled negative energy states is called the \emph{Dirac sea}, and although this is certainly not in line with the modern understanding of physics via quantum field theory, it nonetheless enabled Dirac to predict the existence of anti-matter by the following observation: suppose we remove a state of energy $-E$ and momentum $\v{p}$ from the Dirac sea.
+This is actually a pretty effective solution, as long as you don't ask about gravity!} This picture of the vacuum being comprised of a sea of filled negative energy states is called the \emph{Dirac sea} (illustrated in Fig. \ref{dirac-sea-fig}), and although this is certainly not in line with the modern understanding of physics via quantum field theory,\footnote{That is, the notion that the universe contains a sea of occupied negative energy states is completely archaic.
+Nonetheless, we have discussed this picture since it is physically straightforward, historically important, and represents a fruitful analogy with condensed matter physics, and the notion of a Fermi sea in many-electron systems.
+This interpretation is not essential to what follows.} it nonetheless enabled Dirac to predict the existence of anti-matter by the following observation: suppose we remove a state of energy $-E$ and momentum $\v{p}$ from the Dirac sea.
 This increases the energy of the vacuum by $E$, and changes its momentum by $-\v{p}$.
 So, this ``hole'' in the Dirac sea looks just like a particle with energy $+E$ and momentum $-\v{p}$!
 So, we interpret it as an anti-particle.
 Finally, note that if some interaction were to knock a filled negative energy state into a previously unoccupied positive energy level, we would get a particle where the positive energy state was filled, and a hole (anti-particle) from where the negative energy state was vacated.
 Thus, particle-hole pairs can be pulled from the vacuum!